How To Build A Wall – A Basic Guide To Building An Interior Wall

 General makeup of interior wall framing

-Before we just right in, let’s go back to the basics here and talk about the general makeup of the interior wall framing.
-A standard interior wall with no doors and no other walls attaching to it is pretty simple.
-Vertical studs need to be spaced 16″ apart on center (Don’t worry: we’ll talk about what on center means in a minute).
-The vertical studs attach to a 2×4 stud on the top (called the top plate) and on bottom (yep, you guessed it…it’s called a base plate).
+A standard interior wall with no doors and no other walls attached to it is pretty simple.
+Vertical studs need to be spaced 16″ apart on-center.
+Don’t worry: we’ll talk about what on-center means in a minute.

-What does on center mean?
+What does on-center mean?

 Here’s a picture labeling the interior wall lingo.

-Planning your interior wall
+1. Plan your interior wall

 The first thing you’ll need to do when you are building an interior wall is:

-• figure out where the wall is going,
+- figure out where the wall is going,

-• what it will attach to,
+- what it will attach to,

-• what is going in or on the wall.
+- what is going in or on the wall.

 Where the wall will be located sounds simple enough, but in reality, it can get pretty complicated.
 Logan and I spent a few hours discussing exactly where the interior walls would go to how best meet our space requirements for the new rooms.
-Your home will also have its own ideas.
-We ending up having to move a couple light switches and an outlet to make room for the new walls, yikes!

 If you are framing two interior walls that will attach, then you’ll need to frame a “U” channel with three 2×4 studs to connect the two walls.
 To make the “U”, lay one 2×4 flat on its 3.5″ face.
 Next lay the other two 2×4 studs on either side on their 1.5″ face.
 This will allow you to attach to the 2nd wall you’re building and provide a space to attach drywall on any inside corners.
-See photo below for an example of a channel.

 You will apply this same technique when attaching your wall to existing walls.
 Unless you are lucky and your wall lines up with another stud where they connect.